acatone-git/TSP-NB/README.md

 # TSP-NewBezels

-A new Bezel Pack for the TrimUI Smart Pro!
+A Bezel Pack for the TrimUI Smart Pro!

 ![demo](https://github.com/acatone-git/TSP-NB/assets/67967964/7a5ba1ae-6588-47a7-93dc-82ff73f44c25)